StoneWolf18/enoch/docs/bloodlines.md

 <b>Important</b>

 Please do your research!
-If you can't give a viable reason as to why an Old Clan Timzisce or Kiasyd would be in LA in the Modern Nights, it might be best to consider playing something else.
+If you can't give a viable reason as to why a Harbinger or Kiasyd would be in LA in the Modern Nights, it might be best to consider playing something else.

 </div>